 Similarly, Wellsite cannot predict the effect of the separation on the trading prices of its common stock.
 After the separation, Dover's common stock will continue to be listed and traded on the NYSE under the symbol "DOV."
-Subject to the consummation of the separation, Wellsite expects the Wellsite common stock to be listed and traded on the NYSE under the symbol "."
-The combined trading prices of Dover's common stock and Wellsite's common stock after the separation, as adjusted for any changes in the combined capitalization of these companies, may not be equal to or greater than the trading price of Dover's common stock prior to the separation.
+Subject to the consummation of the separation, Wellsite expects the Wellsite common stock to be listed and traded on the NYSE under the symbol "DOV."
+Subject to the consummation of the separation, Wellsite expects the Wellsite's common stock after the separation, as adjusted for any changes in the combined capitalization of these companies, may not be equal to or greater than the trading price of Dover's common stock prior to the separation.
 Until the market has fully evaluated the business of Dover without the Wellsite businesses, or fully evaluated Wellsite, the price at which Dover or Wellsite's common stock trade may fluctuate significantly.